WEHI-ResearchComputing/WEHI-ResearchComputing.github.io/faq.md

 4. If you have small data files that your supervisor says is OK to share publicly and you want to share with future students, [you can use figshare](https://figshare.com/).
 5. If you have small data files that your supervisor says is not OK to share publicly and you want to share with future students, [you can use the WEHI-wide student intern group on Sharepoint/Teams.](https://wehieduau.sharepoint.com/sites/StudentInternGroupatWEHI/Shared%20Documents/Forms/AllItems.aspx?FolderCTID=0x0120008FF8F20683AC284798EA496C639CC069&viewid=afd55542-8e3a-4327-95f9-63450ae10d2a).
 6. If you have big data files and you want to share with future students, [you can talk to your supervisor about using VAST projects](https://wehieduau.sharepoint.com/sites/rc2/SitePages/Data-how-to-store.aspx#stornext-and-vast).
 It would be rare for students to need a VAST project space, so please ask your supervisor first.

+Research Computing Platform (RCP) also has [training courses available for things like Python, Git, Linux, Milton and more](https://wehieduau.sharepoint.com/sites/rc2/SitePages/RCP-Training.aspx).

 ## My project is complex and ambiguous - what can I do to deal with this?